CyberHappenings logo

 Hide ▲

 A high-severity privilege escalation flaw in the Linux kernel (CVE-2024-1086) is being exploited in ransomware attacks.
 Disclosed in January 2024, the vulnerability allows attackers with local access to escalate privileges to root level.
 It affects multiple major Linux distributions, including Debian, Ubuntu, Fedora, and Red Hat.
 The flaw was introduced in February 2014 and fixed in January 2024.
-The U.S. Cybersecurity and Infrastructure Security Agency (CISA) confirmed the exploitation in ransomware campaigns and added the vulnerability to its Known Exploited Vulnerabilities (KEV) catalog in May 2024.
+Additionally, nine confused deputy vulnerabilities, codenamed CrackArmor, have been discovered in the Linux kernel's AppArmor module.
+These flaws, existing since 2017, allow unprivileged users to bypass kernel protections, escalate to root, and undermine container isolation guarantees.
+The vulnerabilities affect Linux kernels since version 4.11 and impact major distributions like Ubuntu, Debian, and SUSE.
+The U.S. Cybersecurity and Infrastructure Security Agency (CISA) confirmed the exploitation of the initial flaw in ransomware campaigns and added it to its Known Exploited Vulnerabilities (KEV) catalog in May 2024.
 Federal agencies were ordered to secure their systems by June 20, 2024.
 Mitigations include blocking 'nf_tables', restricting access to user namespaces, or loading the Linux Kernel Runtime Guard (LKRG) module.
+Qualys Threat Research Unit discovered the CrackArmor flaws, which stem from a 'confused deputy' flaw allowing unprivileged local users to manipulate AppArmor security profiles.
+Over 12.6 million enterprise Linux systems are affected, and the flaws enable local privilege escalation, denial-of-service attacks, and container isolation bypass.
+Qualys has developed proof-of-concept exploits but has not publicly released them.

 Timeline